leejun9503/shim-review/README.md

 *******************************************************************************
 ### What kernel are you using?
 Which patches does it includes to enforce Secure Boot?
 *******************************************************************************
-We are using downstream kernel from RHEL and all our kernel has certificate and suggested upstream commit applied.
+We are using kernel from RHEL and all our kernel has certificate and suggested upstream commit applied.

 *******************************************************************************
 ### Add any additional information you think we may need to validate this shim.